TBMCPlugins/TBMC-Blueprint/Plugins/Overview.md

-rough draft

-some of these plugins might be combined
+rough draft, some of these plugins might be combined

 --